Dimitar Apasiev

-Dimitar Apasiev (Димитар Апасиев) is a Macedonian legal scholar, politician and the leader of the political party The Left.
-He is a docent of Law at the Goce Delčev University of Štip.
-During the 2020 Macedonian parliamentary election, his party The Left, won two seats, making him a member of the Assembly of North Macedonia.
+Dimitar Apasiev (Димитар Апасиев) is a Macedonian legal scholar and politician.
+He is the leader of the political party The Left and a professor of Law at the Goce Delčev University of Štip.
+During the 2020 Macedonian parliamentary election, his party won two seats, making him a member of the Assembly of North Macedonia.

 Early life

 Apasiev was born on 22 September 1983 in Titov Veles, Yugoslavia, now a part of North Macedonia.

 Education

 Apasiev completed his undergraduate degree in 2009, and his Master's degree in 2010.
 In 2015, he completed a PhD specializing in Roman law at the state university Ss.
 Cyril and Methodius in Skopje.

 Career

 Apasiev is an author of a number of books and monographs, including over 50 academic articles and papers.
 He has been a legal consultant to several state judicial bodies, trade unions, civil society organizations and informal activist initiatives.

 Political career

 In November 2015, Apasiev co-founded The Left, a political party which combined a number of leftist movements in North Macedonia.